A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 It’s hard to understand why these organs are being kept but not long ago one jar’s seal broke leaking 200-year-old fluid onto the floor below it.

 The smell was so terrible that it took a day or two before anyone was willing to go down there and clean it up but don’t worry!
+The smell is gone now and it’s perfectly safe to visit these catacombs again.

 For more information about visiting these catacombs check out Saint Stephen’s Cathedral’s official website which is linked in this post’s resources section.